 There is a misconception about the prosecution procedure.
 People think that a prosecutor represents the victims of a crime, which is not exactly the scenario.
 A prosecutor represents the justice system of a country and is responsible for serving justice and the public.

 Under the common law, any defendant is innocent unless and until proven guilty.
 So, the prosecutor’s job in the process of a case is to prove enough evidence so that there is not a single shred of reasonable doubt.
 From the prosecutor’s point of view, there can be no other possible conclusion except to decide the guilt of the defendant.

-Lawyers can charge either a flat fee or hourly rate depending on your type of case.
-The flat fee can range from a thousand dollars to $40,000, depending on the seriousness of the case.
+Lawyers can charge either a flat fee or an hourly rate depending on your type of case.
+According to Payscale report 2023, the flat fee is on average C$79,101, depending on the seriousness of the case.

 - Placement of the trial of the case

-- Is it a flat fee or hourly rate?
+- Is it a flat fee or an hourly rate?